JetBrains/intellij-sdk-docs/topics/ui/controls/input_field.md

 ### Validation
 If the user enters an invalid value, highlight the field with red and show an error message in a tooltip.
-For more details see [Validation errors](validation_errors.md).
+For more details, see [Validation errors](validation_errors.md).

 ![](input_field_error.png){width=239}